solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 Due to the fact that we will be collecting dynamic metrics, the second method is required.

 > `PluginDefinition` is not required when plugin collects only static metrics.
-> However, it's a good practice to provide as much information about plugin as possible to help others understand its purpose (and produce better results, ie. when running plugin with `-print-example-task` flag)
+> However, it's a good practice to provide as much information about plugin as possible to help others understand its purpose (and produce better results, ie. when running a plugin with `-print-example-task` flag)

 Let's start from implementing the second one:
 ```go